kayiwa/mastodon-installer/README.md

 $ vagrant up
 ```

 This should provision a new instance within VirtualBox and run all the tests necessary to verify the Ansible playbook is valid.
-By default it runs the Docker provisioning.

 # TODO